 "Hazel Green Academy is established as a Mission for the Kentucky mountains hence its very low rates of tuition, and the offer of the managers to educate free of charge the worthy indigent.
 It is intended to bring it within the power of the poorest in this world's goods to secure a good education.
 It is hoped the Academy may serve as a stepping stone to college and a higher sphere in life to some who otherwise might never have an aspiration beyond the life of their fathers.
 By giving young men and women a taste of better things, we hope to fill them with a noble ambition to rise in life."

 Hazel Green Academy was founded in 1880 in the small farming community of Hazel Green, in Wolfe County, Kentucky.
-At the urging of his wife Lou Ellen, Senator William Oldham Mize, along with two other men of the Hazel Green community, Jesse Taylor Day and Green Berry Swango, financed and established the Academy.
+At the urging of his wife Lou Ellen, Senator William Oldham Mize, along with two other men of the Hazel Green community, Jesse Taylor Day (see below for Jesse Taylor Day ~ Family Genealogy) and Green Berry Swango, financed and established the Academy.
 It was established in 1880 by a Charter from the Kentucky Legislature.
 The bill was introduced by a Hazel Green citizen, Senator William O. Mize.
 The Founders of the school were Mize and his wife, Hazel Green merchant, J. Taylor Day, and Green Berry Swango, Greenberry was a community leader in Wolfe County, Kentucky, a Commissioner of Wolfe County, a Judge in Wolfe County (two terms: 1882-1886), a delegate to the Kentucky Constitutional Convention in 1890.

 Greenberry Swango, CSA